-The Automotive Technology program is a two year program designed for students who desire a career in the field of automotive service and repair.
-CCTEC is an Automotive Service Excellence (ASE)/National Automotive Technology Education Foundation (NATEF) Certified Program.
+The Automotive Technology program is a two year program designed for high school students (grades 11-12) who desire a career in the field of automotive service and repair.
+CTEC is an Automotive Service Excellence (ASE)/National Automotive Technology Education Foundation (NATEF) Certified Program.
 Using the ASE curriculum this program will provide a solid foundation for the graduate who plans to attend college with a major in Automotive Technology or enter the workforce.

 This course focuses on Engine Performance, Brakes, Steering and Suspension, and Electrical Systems.
 Instruction consists of classroom instruction and shop participation.